pivot-access-ltd/bma-offline-docs/cli-kernel-management.md

 The command option `default_min_hwe_kernel` appears to apply to only HWE kernels but this is not the case.
 [/note]

-<h2 id="heading--set-a-specific-kernel-during-machine-deployment">Set a specific kernel during machine deployment</h2>
+<a href="#heading--set-a-specific-kernel-during-machine-deployment"><h2 id="heading--set-a-specific-kernel-during-machine-deployment">Set a specific kernel during machine deployment</h2></a>

 To set a specific kernel during the deployment of a machine: